anushkapandey123/Story3/README.md

 # Story3
-This is just for learning purposes
+This is just for learning purpose